Download free PDF

 • Fermented dairy product are widely accepted by consumers due to availability of different product such as yoghurts, kefirs, and cheeses.
 These products generally benefit from having established manufacturing processes and strong consumer trust concerning their health benefits, especially probiotics for gut health.
 Fermented beverages segment is also showing steady growth due to rising demand for functional drinks such as kombucha and probiotic juices targeting health-conscious people.

-The fermented food market in the Germany is expected to experience significant and promising growth from 2025 to 2034.
+The market in the Europe is expected to experience significant and promising growth from USD 29.7 billion in 2025 to USD 50 billion in 2035.

-The fermented food market in China is expected to experience significant and promising growth from 2025 to 2034.
+The fermented food market in Asia Pacific is expected to experience increasing growth from USD 57.3 billion in 2025 to USD 101.2 billion in 2035.

-UAE market is expected to experience significant and promising growth from 2025 to 2034.
+Middle East & Africa market is expected to experience significant and promising growth from USD 5.4 billion in 2025 to USD 23.5 billion in 2035.

-Brazil is expected to experience significant and promising growth from 2025 to 2034.
+Latin America is expected to experience significant and increasing growth from USD 9.4 billion in 2025 to USD 21.1 billion in 2035.

 Fermented Food Market Share

-• Fermented Food industry is moderately consolidated with players like Danone S.A., Nestlรฉ S.A., Yakult Group, Novonesis, Kerry Group plc 42.4% market share and Danone S.A. being the market leader holding the market share of 23.8 % in 2024.
+• Market are moderately consolidated with players like Danone S.A., Nestlé S.A., Yakult Group, Novonesis, Kerry Group plc 42.4% market share and Danone S.A. being the market leader holding the market share of 12% in 2025.

 • Top competitors constantly update and increase their product portfolios with various innovations such as flavours and ingredient bases in fermented products.
 They don't limit the portfolio to conventional dairy-ferments but also consider plant-based substitutes, fortified drinks, ethnic-style ferments, and snack formats.